influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/concepts/storage_engine.md

 #### Compactions

-Compactions are a peridoc process that migrates data stored in write optimized format into a more read optimized format.
-The are a number of compactions that take place while a shard is hot for writes:
+Compactions are recurring processes that migrate data stored in a write-optimized format into a more read-optimized format.
+There are a number of stages of compaction that take place while a shard is hot for writes:

-* Snapshots - Values in the Cache and WAL need to be converted to TSM files to free memory and disk space used by the WAL segments.
-These occur based on the cache memory and time thresholds.
+* Snapshots - Values in the Cache and WAL must be converted to TSM files to free memory and disk space used by the WAL segments.
+These compactions occur based on the cache memory and time thresholds.
-* Level Compactions - Level compactions (1-4) occur as the shape of data on disk in TSM files grows.
+* Level Compactions - Level compactions (levels 1-4) occur as the TSM files grow.
 TSM files are compacted from snapshots to level 1 files.
 Multiple level 1 files are compacted to produce level 2 files.
+The process continues until files reach level 4 and the max size for a TSM file.
+They will not be compacted further unless deletes, index optimization compactions, or full compactions need to run.
-The process continues until files level 4 and reach a max size where they remain until deletes or later compactions optimized them further.
-Lower level compactions are use compactions strategies that avoid decompressing and combining blocks which is CPU intensive.
-Higher levels will re-combine blocks to full pack them and increase the compression ratio.
+Lower level compactions use strategies that avoid CPU-intensive activities like decompressing and combining blocks.
+Higher level (and thus less frequent) compactions will re-combine blocks to fully compact them and increase the compression ratio.
-* Index Optimization - When many level 4 TSM files accumulate, the internal indexes start to become larger and more costly to access.
-An index optimization compaction will run to split the series and indexes across a new set of TSM files.
+* Index Optimization - When many level 4 TSM files accumulate, the internal indexes become larger and more costly to access.
+An index optimization compaction splits the series and indices across a new set of TSM files, sorting all points for a given series into one TSM file.
+Before an index iptimization, each TSM file contained points for most or all series, and thus each contains the same series index.
+After an index optimzation, each TSM file contains points from a minimum of series and there is little series overlap between files.
+Each TSM file thus has a smaller unique series index, instead of a duplicate of the full series list.
+In addition, all points from a particular series are contiguous in a TSM file rather than spread across multiple TSM files.
-* Full Compactions - Full compactions run when a shard has become cold for writes for long time or deletes have occurred on the shard.
-Full compactions produce an optimal set of TSM files.
+* Full Compactions - Full compactions run when a shard has become cold for writes for long time, or when deletes have occurred on the shard.
+Full compactions produce an optimal set of TSM files and include all optimizations from Level and Index Optimization compactions.
 Once a shard is fully compacted, no other compactions will run on it unless new writes or deletes are stored.

 #### Writes

 Writes are appended to the current WAL segment and are also added to the Cache.
-Each WAL segment is size bounded and rolls-over to a new file after it fills up.
+Each WAL segment has a maximum size.
+Writes roll over to a new file once the current file fills up.
 The cache is also size bounded; snapshots are taken and WAL compactions are initiated when the cache becomes too full.
-If the inbound write rate exceeds the WAL compaction rate for a sustained period, the cache may become too full in which case new writes will fail until the snapshot process catches up.
+If the inbound write rate exceeds the WAL compaction rate for a sustained period, the cache may become too full, in which case new writes will fail until the snapshot process catches up.

-When WAL segments fill up and have been closed, the Compactor snapshosts the Cache and writes the data to a new TSM file.
+When WAL segments fill up and are closed, the Compactor snapshots the Cache and writes the data to a new TSM file.
-When the TSM file is successfully written and fsync'd, it is loaded and referenced by the FileStore.
+When the TSM file is successfully written and `fsync`'d, it is loaded and referenced by the FileStore.

 #### Updates

 Updates (writing a newer value for a point that already exists) occur as normal writes.
 Since cached values overwrite existing values, newer writes take precedence.
-If a write is would overwrite a point in a prior TSM file, the points are merged at runtime and the newer write takes precedenc.
+If a write would overwrite a point in a prior TSM file, the points are merged at runtime and the newer write takes precedence.

 #### Deletes

-Deletes occur by writing a delete entry for the measurement or series to the WAL and then updating the Cache and FileStore.
+Deletes occur by writing a delete entry to the WAL for the measurement or series and then updating the Cache and FileStore.
 The Cache evicts all relevant entries.
 The FileStore writes a tombstone file for each TSM file that contains relevant data.
 These tombstone files are used at startup time to ignore blocks as well as during compactions to remove deleted entries.

-Queries agains partially deleted series are handled at query time until a compaction removes the data fully from the TSM files.
+Queries against partially deleted series are handled at query time until a compaction removes the data fully from the TSM files.

 #### Queries